Select Page

 Now back in the late 1800’s freed blacks made their living working on plantations usually as sharecroppers.
 A sharecropper worked the land for it’s owner and in return got paid for their crop at the end of the season.
 There were hundreds of these plantations around the delta and thousands of blacks working them.

 One of the largest was Dockery’s Plantation, between Cleveland and Ruleville Mississippi, about 20 miles from the Mississippi River.
-Dockery’s had a reputation for treating its workers fairly, and paying them well, so it had a large, consistent group of workers.
+The Dockery’s had a reputation for treating its workers fairly, and paying them well, so it had a large, consistent group of workers.

 Charley Patton